czentgr/presto-queryjson-parser/README.md

 # presto-queryjson-parser
 A Python parser to read Presto query json files
-Given a folder with query json files, the parser filters
+Given a path to a query json file or a folder with query json files, the parser
-1) Failed queries.
+1) Filters failed queries.
-2) Queries taking more than 2 minutes and operators taking more than an hour CPU output wall time.
-3) Sorts queries from slowest to fastest.
+2) Sorts queries from slowest to fastest.
+3) Optionally prints the state of the stages

+Usage:

+python queryjson.py --path ~/jsonfiles/q64.json --stagestate=True

+python queryjson.py --path ~/jsonfiles